Aliyah R. Hsu

 Pronouns: she/her

-I’m a 4th-year PhD student at UC Berkeley’s EECS department and BAIR, working on natural language processing (NLP), clinical decision making and model interpretability.
+I’m a 5th-year PhD student at UC Berkeley’s EECS department and BAIR, researching natural language processing (NLP), interpretability and AI-assisted clinical decision making.
 I’m generally interested in language model applications and building trust and safety in large language models (LLMs) in high-stakes domains.

 I am fortunate to have been awarded UC Berkeley Chancellor Fellowship and EECS Excellence Award and advised by Bin Yu.